-- Community Grants.
-Corporations offer grants that go towards disaster relief to help communities during times of crisis.
+- Disaster Relief.
+Corporations often offer grants for disaster relief to help communities during times of crisis.
 Usually, communities must be in the same geographical area as the company to qualify for such grants.

 - Corporate Sponsorships.
-Companies will frequently provide support via sponsorships to help support an organization’s mission.
-Sponsorships benefit both the sponsor and the nonprofit through marketing and financial support respectively.
+Companies frequently provide support via sponsorships to help support an organization’s mission.
+Sponsorships benefit both the sponsor and the nonprofit through marketing and financial support, respectively.

-All types of corporate philanthropy are used to help nonprofit and other charity organizations succeed in their missions.
-Plus, they provide a great image for the company as a community-minded, socially-conscious entity.
+All types of corporate philanthropy are used to help nonprofit and other charity organizations succeed in their missions and provide a great image for the company as a community-minded, socially conscious entity.

 2. Why are corporate giving programs important?

-Corporate philanthropy programs are important for all parties: both nonprofits and corporations.
+Corporate philanthropy programs are important for nonprofits and corporations alike.
 Some of these benefits are as follows:

 Benefits for Nonprofits